-President's Report to Members - October 2021 International Council meeting
+President’s Report to Members - October 2022 International Council Meeting

-I would like to take this opportunity to let you know what was discussed, as well as some important decisions taken, at The Chartered Governance Institute’s most recent international Council meeting held via Zoom on 21 and 22 October 2021.
-I will also cover the outcome of the Annual General Meeting held on 21 October 2021.
+I would like to take this opportunity to let you know what was discussed, as well as some important decisions taken, at The Chartered Governance Institute’s most recent international Council meeting held as a hybrid meeting in Cape Town, South Africa on 3 and 4 October 2022.
+I will also cover the outcome of the Annual General Meeting held on 4 October 2022.

 The 2020+ Strategic Plan put in place in 2020 is structured around 6 key elements:

 - Financial stability and sustainability (including our Covid-19 response),